 A: There are three ways we typically measure age.
 There’s chronological age, which everyone focuses on, which we cannot control and which, for the most part, doesn’t mean anything.
 It is least linked to quality of life.
 There’s biological age, which is about your physical health and revolves around lifestyle choices and things you can control, such as diet, exercise, stress.
 And then there’s behavioral age, which is how you decide to play out your life.
-Both biological and behavioral age really determine when you become old.
+These last two are what really contribute to what aging looks and feels like.

 Q: How so?

 A: Behavioral age is about approaches and attitudes in life, and it’s a choice.
-We all know young 78-year-olds and old 38-year-olds.
-There are three things that are critical to staying young, in addition to maintaining a certain level of movement and fitness: learning, having social networks and living with purpose.
+We all know "young" 78-year-olds and "old" 38-year-olds.
+There are three things that are critical to staying vibrant, in addition to maintaining a certain level of movement and fitness: learning, having social networks and living with purpose.

 Q: So chronological age really is meaningless?